This page in brief

 Basis of this page

 The question of Jesus and history (i.e. whether the gospels give an accurate account of Jesus’ life) is discussed elsewhere.
 Here I have mostly allowed Jesus’ words and actions to speak for themselves.
 But I also consider, more briefly, the remainder of the New Testament, because its writers lived close to the events of Jesus’ life and were in a far better position than we are to interpret what was going on.
 I have based this material on a number of references listed on page 2, but I have been most influenced by AM Hunter, Michael Grant, Richard Bauckham, NT Wright, Maurice Casey and John Dickson.

 These pages include many references to the New Testament, mostly in footnotes (which are shown at the bottom of this page).
-If you are not familiar with the New Testament, or don’t understand how to look up the references, you can read more about the Bible here.
+If you are not familiar with the New Testament, or don’t understand how to look up the references, you can read A quick introduction to the Bible.